danieliser/py-sql-to-csv/README.md

 1. Clone this repository
 2. Install python dependencies: `pip install -r requirements.txt` or `conda install --file requirements.txt`.
 3. Create a `config.json` file.
-   a.
-Use the GUI to generate a config file by running `python ./config_editor.py`
+   1. Use the GUI to generate a config file by running `python ./config_editor.py`
-   b.
-Or copy the `config.example.json` file to `config.json` and edit it to configure your database connections.
+   2. Or copy the `config.example.json` file to `config.json` and edit it to configure your database connections.
 4. Run the tool by calling  `python ./sync-db-tables.py`.

 ## Configuration